Gizmodiat/AMANDE/README.md

 # Automated Mendelian rAndomization aND bayEsian colocalization (AMANDE)
 AMANDE performs automated Mendelian randomizations, Bayesian colocalizations and horizontal pleiotropy detections from genetic association studies.
+AMANDE uses eQTLGen, GTEx V8 and INTERVAL as exposures and Genome-Wide association studies as outomes.
+Harmonization for alleles is performed automatically.
+AMANDE is designed for **hg19/build37**.

 # **Prerequired**
 Install the following R packages: LDlinkR, MendelianRandomization, hyprcoloc, MRPRESSO.